Diary of Robert Russell Walker, 1941-1945 - Part 5

 AUTOBIOGRAPHY OF A CAD - McDONALD

-LOST PROPERTY - JOHN BUTLER
+LOST PROPERTY - JOAN BUTLER

 WITH MALICE TOWARD SOME - MARG.
 HALLSEY